liqul/liqul.github.io/index.md

-I am a system researcher & engineer with interests across Cloud, IoT, Big Data, and Machine Learning.
-I am currently focusing on AIOps projects where we leverage data-driven approaches to solve problems through the entire life-cycle of an online service.
-Particularly, I spend most time on optimizing the incident response process for Azure.
+I am a system researcher & engineer with interests across IoT, Mobile, Big Data, and Cloud.
+I am currently focusing on AIOps projects where we leverage data-driven approaches to optimize the reliability and provision efficiency of an online service.

 I received my Ph.D on CS from Institute of Software Chinese Academy of Sciences (ISCAS) in 2012, and B.E. from department of Computer Science and Technology at Tsinghua University in 2006.
 I visited Michigan State University as a visiting scholar in 2009.